-The current research aimed to investigate the effect of suspensions and filtrates(secondary products) of the fungus $Paecilomyces\ lilacinus$ in the control of eggs and larvae of house fly $Paecilomyces\ lilacinus$ in the concentration of $(110^9)$ spore / ml after 24 hours of treatment, while the lowest rate of 53.33% at the concentration $(110^5)$ spore / ml in the same time period , The fungal suspension affected the three larval stages with the highest mortality rate (90.00.93.33.96.66) respectively at the concentration of $110^9$ spore/ ml after 72 hours, whereas the lowest rate reached (20.23.33.33.33%) respectively in the same time.
+The current research aimed to investigate the effect of suspensions and filtrates(secondary products) of the fungus Paecilomyces lilacinus in the control of eggs and larvae of house fly Musca domestica where the mortality percentage of eggs amounted to 96.66% at the concentration of $(110^9)$ spore / ml after 24 hours of treatment, while the lowest rate of 53.33% at the concentration $(110^5)$ spore / ml in the same time period, The fungal suspension affected the three larval stages with the highest mortality rate (90.00.93.33.96.66) respectively at the concentration of $1 10^9$ spore/ ml after 72 hours, whereas the lowest rate reached (20,23.33.33.33%) respectively in the same time.
 The products of secondary metabolites were detected by HPLC technique at different incubation periods showed highly toxic to the larvae.
-The concentration 100% with a 28 day incubation period caused high mortality rate (90.00, 93.33, 96.66)% for the three larval stages respectively and the mortality rate reached (53.33, 56.66, 66.66)% respectively for concentration 25%, at the same incubation period and the same of time.
+The concentration 100% with a 28 day incubation period caused high mortality rate (90.00, 93.33, 96.66) % for the three larval stages respectively and the mortality rate reached (53.33, 56.66, 66.66)% respectively for concentration 25%, at the same incubation period and the same of time.
 This confirmed that this fungus has a very promising future in the control of medical insects.

-Key words: Musca domestica, Paecilomyces lilacinus, HPLC, Paecilotoxin
+Key words : Musca domestica , Paecilomyces lilacinus , HPLC , Paecilotoxin